A survey and analysis of TLS interception mechanisms and motivations: SSL/TLS: Background

-In TLS 1.2, the server continues by sending a \textsf{Certificate} message after the \textsf{ServerHello} with the server's certificate chain.
+In TLS 1.2, the server sends a \textsf{Certificate} message after the \textsf{ServerHello} with the server's certificate chain.
 The chain is composed at least of an end-entity certificate (EEC, also called a leaf certificate).
 Additional intermediate Certificate Authority (CA) certificates may be included for clients to establish a chain to a trusted root CA. In TLS 1.3, the Certificate and subsequent handshake messages are encrypted using keys derived from the \textsf{handshake\_secret}.
-The (EC)DHE parameters are authenticated next by the \textsf{CertificateVerify} message that contains a hash of the handshake messages signed by the server's certificate private key.
+The (EC)DHE parameters are authenticated next by the \textsf{CertificateVerify}~\TLSMsg{CV} message that contains a hash of the handshake messages (transcript $\tau$) signed by the server's certificate private key.
+In TLS 1.3, each certificate can be accompanied by certificate extensions, e.g., OCSP status (see §\ref{sec:cert-validation}).